VdoCipher/cloudhopper/README.md

 ### Why CloudHopper?

 * **No vendor lock-in** Project can also be deployed as a normal express application.
-* **Fast startup time** With a single function for all end-points, the API is not affected by cold-start latency.
+* **Fast startup time** With a single function for all end-points, the API is less affected by cold-start latency.
 * **No intrusive persmissions** The project is designed to just do the work of an application.
 It requires a finite set of IAM persmissions for setup. *This also means you need to do some configuration on AWS for this to work*
-* **Local testing** Local functional test helper to make calls to API endpoints
+* **Local testing** Local testing before deploying to production
 * **Small deployment package** The deploy tool tries to create a smaller deployment package by only including the required files
+* **ExpressJS APIs** The request response in lambda emulates the ExpressJS API which makes it very easy to scaffold your API

 #### Requirements